dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 The package currently requires Python 3.7 or greater.

+Install and update using [pip](https://pip.pypa.io/en/stable/getting-started/) which will use the releases hosted on [PyPI](https://pypi.org/project/graph-onedrive/#history).
-General installation is using pip from PyPI, but depending on your installation you may need to use `pip3` instead.
+Depending on your installation you may need to use `pip3` instead.

     pip install graph-onedrive